 6. Practise self-love

-Practising self-love is important for your self-respect and for maintaining your self-worth.
+Practicing self-love is important for your self-respect and for maintaining your self-worth.
 If you love yourself that does not mean you will love your partner any less.
+In fact, this will only ensure they will respect you because you respect yourself, and so they will not take you for granted.

 7. Maintain space if they are not responsive

-Instead give them space, let them process their feelings and issues.
-After some time they would get curious about you not being perturbed at all.
-This strategy would work better.
+If they are not initiating intimacy or are ignoring you, constantly telling them that you feel neglected will not help if they’re just not capable of listening.
+Instead, give them space, let them process their feelings and issues.
+After some time they will get curious about you not being perturbed at all.

 How to deal with being taken for granted by your spouse?